immunomind/immundata/README.md

 > Interested in specific use cases, e.g.,
 > analyse cell clusters from single-cell data,
 > work with paired-chain data,
-> search for matches in databases with disease-associated TCR and BCR data?
+> search for matches in databases with condition-associated TCR and BCR data?
 >
 > Take a look at the [🧩 Use Cases section](#-use-cases) below.